Table of Contents

 Like St. Patrick’s Cathedral, Old St. Patrick’s is a national landmark.
 Church authorities wanted to restore the pews utilizing modern restoration practices while maintaining the beauty and historical integrity of the original design.
 Here’s a look at our process:

-- We removed all the previous finishes, layer by layer.
+- We removed all the previous top coat finishes, layer by layer.

 - We changed the back angle from perpendicular to a more comfortable degree.